-ABOUT THE COMPETITION
+ABOUT THE AWARD

-The Fundación Esperanza Pertusa convenes the III Edition of the “Fundación Esperanza Pertusa International Photography Competition”.
-The goal is to reward and disseminate the work of professional or amateur photographers inspiring positive social transformation by addressing the poverty and social exclusion experienced by millions of human beings across the world.
+The Fundación Esperanza Pertusa convenes the Fourth Edition of the Esperanza Pertusa International Photography Arward.
+The goal of this Prize is to recognise and disseminate the work of professional or amateur photographers inspiring positive social transformation by addressing the poverty and social exclusion experienced by millions of human beings across the world.

 Poverty and beauty: an apparent contradiction in terms which only the power of art can wholly express.